← Back to Blog

 Raw steel wire rod (typically 5.5–12 mm diameter) is drawn through a series of progressively smaller carbide dies to reduce it to the target wire diameter for the screw size being produced.

-- Surface treatment: phosphate coating + drawing lubricant (soap)
+• Surface treatment: phosphate coating + drawing lubricant (soap) is standard practice

 Why It Matters for Drill Point Quality

 Wire diameter consistency directly affects drill point consistency.
-If the wire diameter varies, the same drill point die will produce points of varying depth and geometry.
-This is why premium screw manufacturers specify tighter wire tolerances than the standard allows.
+If the wire diameter varies, the same drill point die produces points of varying depth and geometry.
+This is why many screw manufacturers specify tighter wire tolerances than the minimum standard allows.

 Stage 2: Cold Heading (Forming the Head)